miguelerm/vs-snippets/README.md

 # vs-snippets
-This repository contains my code snippets for Visual Studio, some of this spippets are:
+This repository contains my code snippets for Visual Studio, some of this snippets are:

 ## Javascript: IIFE
 when you write `iife` in a JavaScript File, the snippet writes: